top of page

 Cayenne pepper is also commonly used in African American folk healing.
 Mixed with aloe juice, it can be rubbed over sore muscles or arthritic joints to provide relief.

-What are the traditional methods of healing in African American culture?
+What Are the Traditional Methods of Healing in African American Culture?

 Traditional healing methods in African American culture are rooted in spirituality and natural remedies, with women typically adopting the role of healers.
 Healing methods often include music, herbal mixtures, and rituals underpinned by a foundation of hope, faith, and a belief in the natural world's healing power.